 Reviewing, Merging and Declining Pull Requests

 Before a patch is merged into an official branch, it needs to be reviewed by a committer.
-During a review, the reviewer tries to make sure that the patch merges without conflicts, that it works as expected and that it does not break anything else.
+During a review, the reviewer is tries to make sure that the patch merges without conflicts, that it works as expected and that it does not break anything else.

-If the reviewer discovers any kind of issue, he should leave a comment in the pull request view of GitHub and let the contributor fix the problem.
+If the reviewer discovers any kind of issue, he should leave a comment in the pull request view of BitBucket and let the contributor fix the problem.
 Reviewer and contributor should work together to fix any problem with the pull requests before it is ready to go into the codebase.

 - Reviews and merges need to be done by committers.

 - Reviewers should come from a different institution than the contributor.

 - To assign yourself as a reviewer, add a comment to the BitBucket pull request like “

 //review//will make the pull request filter pick up the author of this comment as reviewer.

 - Pull requests for bug fixes or documentation may be reviewed and merged out of order.